NapojTH/The-trends-of-datascience-jobs-in-different-countries/README.md

 # The-trends-of-datascience-jobs-in-different-countries (This project is my own project created as a part of FIT5147 Data Visualisation and Exploration unit)

-### Here is a link to an interactive visualisation dashboard of the project:

 ## Introduction and Motivation:
 As an individual who start a journey in a data science field, I am interest in finding out about the trend of data